 During the study period, you will be challenged with real, practical and relevant tasks.
 These assignments will give you a good idea of what life is like out in industry, and which issues you can expect to work with as a graphic designer.

 Businesses compete for consumers' attention.
-The program teaches you to design to promote, sell, inform and create awareness about products and services.
+The program teaches you to design to promote, inform and create awareness about products and services.
 Through creative design and strategic messages, the student is taught how to increase competitive advantage in the market.

 In the first year of the 2-year graphic design program students learn a practical guide of the principals, methods and techniques of effective visual communication both on paper and screen.
 You as a student will receive thorough training in design software and will receive a good understanding of the rules and standards that make up the graphic design industry.